kishorejayshankar/Flipkart-Reviews-Sentiment-Analysis-Using-Python/README.md

-# Flipkart Reviews Sentiment Analysis
+# Flipkart Reviews Sentiment Analysis Uisng Python

 This project aims to predict whether a review given on Flipkart is positive or negative using machine learning techniques.
 By analyzing user reviews and ratings, we can gain insights into product quality and provide recommendations for improvement.